mrdotan/apicv10/Misc/Exercises/ConfigureDeveloperToolkitExercise.md

 ![](images/toolkit1.png)

-Not select the login method and supply credentials.
+Now select the login method and supply credentials.
 It will connect the toolkit to your target Provider organization.

 ![](images/toolkit2.png)